 Freehand is a collection of hotels that combine the social culture of a hostel with innovative design, award-winning food and beverage, and a community-driven atmosphere.
 Each Freehand takes its cues from the surrounding neighborhood, with spaces that are a microcosm of the best each city has to offer.

-Currently there are 16 hotels of this chain in 10 different cities in Europe.
+Currently, there are 16 hotels in this chain in 10 different cities in Europe.

 From the Meininger website:

 MEININGER is a young and expanding hotel group.
 Based on the simple yet ingenious idea of combining the best that hotels and hostels have to offer, MEININGER offers comfortable and cheap hotels – ideal for your city break.
 The cosmopolitan and relaxed MEININGER atmosphere comes free of charge.

 The growing popularity of hostels introduced into this industry new competitors in the form of boutique hotels and hotels with an emphasis on the common areas, experiences and connection with the local community and developed co-working spaces.
 As the generation of travellers are changing and so do their needs and expectations both hostels and hotels need to search for the ways to attract them.